 Introduction

-We had 23 individual projects, ranging from grants for restoring hedgerows, historic features, and traditional orchards through to educational work with local schools, archaeological excavations, archival research, and a wide ranging and inclusive events programme.
-As is usual even without a pendemic, plans have evolved with some projects doing so well they’ve been expanded and a few not going as well as we had hoped.
-Some of our projects 23 have now been successfully completed, but there’s still something for everyone to get involved with.
+The QLPS had 23 individual projects, ranging from grants for restoring hedgerows, historic features, and traditional orchards through to educational work with local schools, archaeological excavations, archival research, and a wide ranging and inclusive events programme.
+As is usual even without a pandemic, plans have evolved with some projects doing so well they were expanded and a few not going as well as we had hoped.
 Nearly 5000 people are taking part in our activities every year.

 Landscape Partnership Schemes are all about looking after a particular landscape, in our case the Quantock Hills, and they are about partnership working, bringing a diverse range of interests together to make a real difference to people and place.

-The Scheme aims to protect and restore the distinctive features of the Quantock landscape, improve management of the access pressures on the Hills, and make the health and wellbeing benefits of recreation more available to diverse communities in the surrounding towns and villages.
-We are increasing understanding of the development of the Manorial landscape, how it underpins the character of the Quantocks, and of the wider natural, built and cultural heritage of the area.
+The Scheme aimed to protect and restore the distinctive features of the Quantock landscape, improve management of the access pressures on the Hills, and make the health and wellbeing benefits of recreation more available to diverse communities in the surrounding towns and villages.
+We have increased understanding of the development of the Manorial landscape, how it underpins the character of the Quantocks, and of the wider natural, built and cultural heritage of the area.

-The Scheme is also working to increase the resilience of organisations, communities, and individuals, building the capacity and skills of the volunteer base working in the area, and giving more people opportunities to contribute.
+The Scheme also worked to increase the resilience of organisations, communities, and individuals, building the capacity and skills of the volunteer base working in the area, and giving more people opportunities to contribute.

 The QLPS is 79% cash funded by the National Lottery Heritage Fund, with additional funding from Hinkley Point C s106 (planning) money, the National Trust, Friends of the Quantocks, and the National Landscape itself.
 Volunteer time as help in kind is also a big part of our funding package.

 It is hosted and led by the Quantock Hills National Landscape.
-The Scheme has a 5 person staff team, assisted by partner organisations, local people and communities, and a wide variety of contractors.
+The Scheme had a 5 person staff team, assisted by partner organisations, local people and communities, and a wide variety of contractors.
+However, as we near the end of the QLPS Dan Broadbent, our Historic Heritage Officer, is now part time and the Project Manager, Bill Jenman, and Wildlife Officer Paddon will be leaving at the end of July 2025.

 The Quantock Landscape Partnership Scheme is